What is the Velocity, how and why is it calculated?

 The speed of the development team

-Velocity is a measure of the speed of a development team.
-In Scrum, velocity answers the question of how many story points a Scrum team can complete on average per sprint.
+The English word “velocity” stands for speed.
+In Scrum the velocity is a unit of measurement for the speed of a development team.
+It answers the question how many Story Points a Scrum team can complete on average per sprint.
 The average number of Story Points completed over a period of several sprints is an aid to planning future sprints.

 - In Sprint 1 10 story points are realized, in Sprint 2 even 16 story points.
 In the following Sprint planning, 13 story points are used (if the same number of employees and working days are available).

 - In Sprint 3 19 Story Points are realised.
 The planning for the 4th Sprint is now based on 15 Story Points [((10 + 16 + 19) / 3) = 15].

 Is it possible to realise more Story Points than planned?
 Answering this question leads to two different interpretations and ways to calculate the velocity:

 - Some organisations consider the additionally created functionality, which is formulated by user stories and implemented accordingly in the sprints.
 If 5 stories with a total of 16 story points were planned into a sprint and implemented accordingly, then the velocity of the sprint is 16 story points.